michbur/digilogger/README.md

 # digilogger - standalone graphical user interface

-Our digilogger standalone graphical user interface allows the analysis of dPCR data without installing the package.
+Our digilogger standalone graphical user interface allows the analysis of dPCR data without installing the package on a server.
 Since the *digilogger* software is based on modern web technologies like HTML5 it will run on any modern web browser.
 Additionally, the software works when run in [RStudio](https://rstudio.com/products/rstudio/) or [RKWard](https://rkward.kde.org/) (version 0.7.0z+0.7.1+devel1).
 The *digilogger* software works platform independent (tested on Linux and Windows).